Who Will Lobby Biden To Shield Predatory For-Profit Colleges?

 In addition to EDMC, Leeds Equity has in the past been invested in other for-profit college operations, including EduK, which the Leeds firm described as “the largest private sector provider of postsecondary education in Puerto Rico,” and Ross University School of Medicine, operated by DeVry (now Adtalem), a company that has faced multiple law enforcement investigations and actions for past deceptive practices.
 Today, Leeds Equity remains invested in a range of for-profit education ventures.

 Tim Shriver has served on the Leeds Equity advisory board since it was created in 2010.
-He become the chair after former Secretary of State Colin Powell left the board in 2016, without public explanation but around the time Powell’s hacked emails revealing some troubling exchanges with Leeds.
+He become the chair after former Secretary of State Colin Powell left the board, which he had chaired, in 2016, without public explanation but around the time Powell’s hacked emails revealing some troubling exchanges with Leeds.

 In one 2015 exchange, for example, Leeds assures Powell that a New York Post story noting the federal lawsuit against EDMC and Powell’s connection has “No factual basis whatsoever,” when in fact the piece was accurate.
 In another, from 2014, Leeds discusses his interest in purchasing Corinthian Colleges, one of the worst-behaving predatory college chains, and a plan for ending the Obama administration’s supposed “war” on the industry.
 In a third, Leeds seeks a Powell connection in a Central Asian dictatorship: “did you or do you know people in Kazakhstan?
 One of our companies (INTO) is working on a large contract with leading business people in that country to facilitate their sending students to the UK and US.
 Would you know senior political and business leaders?
 The daughter of the former head of security is involved.”